Kalvar/MLDeltaLearning/README.md

 ```

 #### Lazy Case
-1. If you wish automatic setups all weights of pattern that you could use delta.randomWeights() to instead of delta.setupWeights().
+1. If you wish automatic setups all weights of pattern that you could use delta.random_weights() to instead of delta.setup_weights().
 2. If you just wanna see the result without iteration running that you could directly use the method as below :

 ``` ruby